alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_java.md

 ## Deploy a Java app

-This section covers how to deploy a Java application to GOV.UK PaaS using the [Java buildpack](https://github.com/cloudfoundry/java-buildpack) [external link].
+This section covers how to deploy a Java application to GOV.UK PaaS using the [Java buildpack](https://github.com/cloudfoundry/java-buildpack).

 ### Deploying a JAR file

-If your java application can be packaged as a [self-executable JAR](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/container-java_main.md) [external link] then deployment can be as simple as using `cf push -p [your-app].jar [your-app-name]`.
+If your java application can be packaged as a [self-executable JAR file](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/container-java_main.md)  then deployment can be as simple as using `cf push -p [your-app].jar [your-app-name]`.

-This example will walk through creating a simple "Hello World" application that embeds the popular ([Jetty](http://www.eclipse.org/jetty/)) [external link] webserver.
+This example will walk through creating a simple "Hello World" application that embeds the popular [Jetty webserver](http://www.eclipse.org/jetty/). s
 The instructions assume you have already carried out the setup process explained in the [Get started](/get_started.html#get-started) section.

 1. Create a directory for your Java application: